-Tracy Silna Zur has served eight years as a Bergen County Commissioner.
+Tracy Silna Zur has served ten years as a Bergen County Commissioner.
 She is a life-long Bergen County resident who holds a B.A. from the University of Texas at Austin, a law degree from Fordham University, and a Masters in Public Administration from Rutgers University.

 Commissioner Zur has had extensive professional experience.
 She has served as a municipal prosecutor in Hoboken and Passaic, a judge in Bergen County Central Municipal Court, and as the Public Defender to both Englewood and Woodcliff Lake.
 In addition, Freeholder Zur has served as legal counsel to Congressman Bill Pascrell Jr. and is a past Commissioner on the Bergen County Utilities Board.
 She practiced law at several notable firms in the county handling municipal issues as well as criminal defense work, and served as an Assistant Corporation Counsel in Jersey City.